Invito101/Invito101/README.md

 ## Hi there 👋

-I'm Anurag Rao U. I'm currently a freshman in International Institute of Information Technology Bangalore(IIIT-B) pursuing Integrated Master of Tecchnology(BTech+MTech).
+I'm Anurag Rao U. I'm currently a freshman in International Institute of Information Technology Bangalore(IIIT-B) pursuing Integrated Master of Technology(BTech+MTech).
 I love to learn new things and play games.
 In my free time, I like to watch anime and read books.

 ## About me